psevestre/openid-fapi/Financial_API_WD_001.md

 * shall verify that it's client secret has a minimum of 128 bits if using symmetric key cryptography.

-## 6. Accessing Protected Resources (Using tokens)
+## 6. Accessing Protected Resources

 ### 6.1 Introduction

-The FAPI endpoints are OAuth 2.0 protected resource endpoints that return various financial information for the resource owner associated with the submitted access token.
+The FAPI endpoints are OAuth 2.0 protected resource endpoints that return financial information for the resource owner associated with the submitted access token.

 ### 6.2 Read only access provisions